 Graduate Writing Guidance Manual

 Students are required to obtain and read “A Guidance Manual on the Preparation of Technical Reports, Papers, and Presentations,” Revised 2nd Edition.
 G. Tchobanoglous and Harold Leverenz (2013).
-This document is available from the graduate program coordinator (Dr. William Wright).
+A digital copy can be requested from the graduate program coordinator (wfwright@csufresno.edu).

 Graduate Writing Studio